-Although Russian is not in the top 16 languages spoken by English schoolchildren with English as an additional language, it ranks eighth in the Scottish pupil census (2011) and there is evidence that the number of Russian speakers in the UK has increased over the past decade.
-Figures from London, for example, show that the number of schoolchildren speaking Russian has more than trebled in the decade 1998-2008.

-In 2012 there were over 1,000 entries for A-level Russian, making Russian one of the few languages which has seen an increase in numbers with entries for A-level having almost doubled in ten years.
+Although Russian is not in the top 16 languages spoken by English schoolchildren with English as an additional language, it ranks eighth in the Scottish pupil census (2011)143 and there is evidence that the number of Russian speakers in the UK has increased over the past decade.
+Figures from London, for example, show that the number of schoolchildren speaking Russian has more than trebled in the decade 1998-2008.144 an increase in numbers with entries for A-level having almost doubled in ten years.
 It is likely that much of this increase is due to Russian native speakers or speakers of other Slavic languages attending UK state and independent schools.
 This makes Russian the fifth most popular foreign language at A-level.
-145 Entry figures for Russian in the Scottish examination system are very small, with 36 students sitting the Higher in 2013.
-146
+145 Entry figures for Russian in the Scottish examination system are very small, with 36 students sitting the Higher in 2013.146